 “I really would not recommend the profession to anyone right now.
 Kids are different, kids, parents, administrators have way to much influence!
 Coaches hands are tied…..can’t push, can’t discipline…..parents and administration are one!
 YUK!”

-Those comments are from a coach who’s been in the game at the NCAA Division I level for many years.
+Those comments are from a coach who was in the game at the NCAA Division I level for many years.
 They aren’t the only one I’ve heard these sorts of things from either.
 It even goes beyond volleyball – and beyond sports in general.
 I’ve heard similar sorts of views expressed by professors I know as well.
 They make me kind of chuckle in a way.
 After all, we always see the older generation complain about the younger one in some way, shape, or form.

 Actually, from a coaching perspective the competitive part of me loves to hear that kind of stuff.
 There’s two reasons for that which might give me an advantage in either the coaching or recruiting arenas (or both). 🙂